lmcinnes/umap/doc/densmap_demo.rst

 Better Preserving Local Density with DensMAP
 ============================================

-A notable assumption in UMAP is that the data is uniformly distributepriority over the standard UMAP objective, while smaller values lean more towards classical UMAP.
-The default value is 2.0.
-Let's play withon some manifold and that it is ultimately this manifold that we would like to present.
+A notable assumption in UMAP is that the data is uniformly distributed on some manifold and that it is ultimately this manifold that we would like to present.
 This is highly effective for many use cases, but it can be the case that one would like to preserve more information about the relative local density of data.
 A recent paper presented a technique